-Size exactly to the digest length of HashAlgo of the Digest current ESA.
-Set the first 16 octets to the source IPv6 address of the current packet (see Section 6.1) and any subsequent octets to 0x00 (see Figure 3).
+Size exactly equal to the digest length of HashAlgo of Digest the current ESA.
+Set the first 16 octets to the source IPv6 address of the current packet (see Section 6.1) and any subsequent octets to 0x00 (see Table 3).